Updated April 2026

 How is MBI different from car insurance?

 Car insurance covers damage from accidents, theft, fire and natural disasters.
-MBI covers mechanical and electrical failures that occur through normal use - such as engine, transmission, turbo, or electronics faults.
-The two products complement each other but cover different risks.
-Most vehicle owners carry both.
+MBI covers mechanical and electrical failures that occur through normal use, such as engine, transmission, turbo or electronics faults.
+The two products address different risks and most vehicle owners carry both.

 What does MBI typically cover?

 MBI typically covers engine, transmission, differential, turbocharger, fuel injection, cooling system, electrical components, air conditioning, steering and braking systems (non-wear parts).
-Higher-tier plans may also cover navigation systems, hybrid battery packs and computer modules.
+Higher-tier plans may also cover navigation systems and computer modules.
 Wear-and-tear items like brake pads, tyres and batteries are usually excluded.

-Are there age and mileage limits for MBI?
+Are there age and kilometre limits for MBI?

 Yes.
 Most MBI providers set eligibility limits.
-Common thresholds are vehicles under 10 - 12 years old and under 150,000 - 200,000 km at the time of purchase.
-Some providers offer cover for older vehicles or higher mileage at increased premiums.
-Vehicles over 15 years or 250,000 km are generally ineligible.
+Common thresholds are vehicles under 10 to 12 years old and under 160,000 to 200,000 km at the time of purchase.
+Vehicles exceeding these limits are generally ineligible.

 Is MBI worth it for a used car?

 MBI can be particularly valuable for used vehicles outside the manufacturer's warranty period.
-A single major repair - such as a transmission rebuild ($3,000 - $7,000) or engine replacement ($5,000 - $15,000+) - can exceed the cost of several years of MBI premiums.
-Whether it is worth it depends on your vehicle's age, reliability history and your financial ability to absorb unexpected repair costs.
+A single major repair such as a transmission rebuild ($3,000 to $7,000) or engine replacement ($5,000 to $15,000 or more) can exceed the cost of the MBI policy.
+Whether it is worth it depends on your vehicle's age, reliability history and your financial capacity to absorb unexpected repair costs.

 Can I buy MBI separately from a car dealer?

 Yes.
-While many people purchase MBI through a car dealer at the point of sale, you can also buy standalone MBI directly from providers like Assurant (formerly Protecta Insurance), Mechanical Warranty Services (MWS), or through the AA.
-Standalone policies may offer different pricing and terms compared to dealer-offered products.
+While many people purchase MBI through a car dealer at the point of sale, you can also buy standalone MBI directly from providers like AAMI, Allianz, or Integrity Insurance.
+Standalone policies often offer different pricing and terms compared to dealer-offered products.

 What is not covered by MBI?

 MBI typically excludes wear-and-tear items (brake pads, clutch plates, tyres, wiper blades), routine servicing, pre-existing faults, modifications or aftermarket parts, damage from accidents or misuse, and failures caused by lack of maintenance.
 Cosmetic items and bodywork are also excluded.
-Always read the full policy wording for exact exclusions.
+Always read the full PDS for exact exclusions.

 Ready to Compare Mechanical Breakdown Insurance?

 Use the provider comparison above to find the right MBI cover for your vehicle.
-Compare multiple NZ providers on coverage, eligibility and cost.
+Compare multiple Australian providers on coverage, eligibility and cost.